feher/the-cubes-demo/README.txt

 - Program : Base class for shader programs used by object instances.
 - ObjectProgram : Template base class for shader programs used by object instances.
                   Tells whether a program can be used with a specific Object.
  - CompassLabelProgram :       Shader program used by CompassLabel objects.
  - CompassProgram :            Shader program used by Compass objects.
+ - GridProgram :               Shader program used by Grid objects.
  - LightTextureProgram :       Shader program that does texturing and lighting.
+ - LightTextureShadowProgram : Shader program that does texturing, lighting and shadow mapping.
+ - ShadowMapProgram :          Shader program for generating the shadow map texture.
- - GridProgram :         Shader program used by Grid objects.
+ - ShadowMapViewProgram :      Shader program used by the ShadowMapView.

 - Shader : Loads and compiles a vertex or fragment shader.

 - ShaderProgram : Represents a shader program.

 END OF README
 ####################